stride3d/stride-community-toolkit/docs/index.md

 Access the source code or contribute 🤝 to the Stride Game Engine on its [GitHub Repository](https://github.com/stride3d/stride).
 Explore a comprehensive guide on the [Stride Docs](https://doc.stride3d.net/) website.

+## 📃 Documentation & Resources

+Explore a range of resources to help you get the most out of the Stride Community Toolkit:

+- [Manual](manual/index.md): Get detailed guidance and best practices for using the toolkit.
+- [Tutorials](tutorials/index.md): Step-by-step tutorials to help you learn various features of the toolkit.
+- [Release Notes](release-notes/index.md): Stay updated with the latest changes and improvements.
+- [API Reference](api/index.md): In-depth API documentation for a deep dive into the toolkit's capabilities.

+These resources are designed to provide comprehensive information and support for developers at all levels, from beginners to advanced users.

 ## 👥 Contributors

 This section highlights the amazing contributors who have helped enhance the Stride Community Toolkit with their efforts.